scribal-io/lanyon-jh-test/README.md

  ### 1. Install the gh-pages gem in the project directory on your local machine

 Do this ASAP - it installs in your local environment all the Ruby/Jekyll dependencies that are used by Github to deploy GHP.
-It's desirable to be able to review changes to your site locally before pushing to Github because GHP deploys those changes automatically.The current versions of Jekyll-related packages are listed on [this page](https://pages.github.com/versions/).
+It's desirable to be able to review changes to your site locally before pushing to Github because GHP deploys those changes automatically.
+The current versions of Jekyll-related packages are listed on [this page](https://pages.github.com/versions/).
 The gh-pages gem also installs gems such as jekyll-sitemap which improves SEO.
 What you need to do is described  in [this blog post](https://idratherbewriting.com/documentation-theme-jekyll/mydoc_publishing_github_pages.html).

 ### 2. Take the following steps to get Lanyon css and internal links working properly